xavvvier/aws-wordpress/instance.md

 6. After reviewing the machine settings, click **Launch**.

-7. In the _Select an existen key pair or create a new key pair_ modal select **Create a new key pair** in the first dropdown and type **aws_key** in the _key pair name_ textfield:
+7. In the _Select an existing key pair or create a new key pair_ modal select **Create a new key pair** in the first dropdown and type **aws_key** in the _key pair name_ textfield:

 ![key pair modal](images/key-pair-modal.png)

-8. Download the key pair clicking the _Download Key Pair_ button.
+8. Download the key pair file clicking the _Download Key Pair_ button.
 Save the file in a secure location.

 9. Click **Launch Instance**